Jester3141/ECE6961/Notes.md

 : $f_c$

 Coherence Bandwidth
-: $W_c \approxeq \frac{1}{t_d}$  Indoor settings will give a larger cohererence bandwidth.
+: $W_c \approx \frac{1}{t_d}$  Indoor settings will give a larger cohererence bandwidth.
 Sometime this is timed by a constand less than zero to get a tighter channel.
 Usually in the order of a couple of hundred hertz.

 Frequency Flat
 : This refers to a signal where the channel bandwidth is small enough that the amplitude is approximately constant across it's frequency range.